erossini/CheckOutChallenge/README.md

 # CheckOutChallenge
 At the beginning this challenge seems to be implemented straight forward but I added some interesting features to render this challenge a bit more interesting.
-One of this challenge in this project is the **security layer**, althouth it is a basic implementation.
+One of this challenge in this project was the **security layer**, althouth it is a basic implementation.

 ## Challenge Definition